helm/helm-www/content/zh/docs/helm/helm_install.md

-      --insecure-skip-tls-verify     skip tls certificate checks for the chart download --key-file string              identify HTTPS client using this SSL key file --keyring string               location of public keys used for verification (default "~/.gnupg/pubring.gpg") --name-template string         specify template used to name the release --no-hooks                     prevent hooks from running during install -o, --output format                prints the output in the specified format.
+      --insecure-skip-tls-verify     skip tls certificate checks for the chart download --key-file string              identify HTTPS client using this SSL key file --keyring string               location of public keys used for verification (default "~/.gnupg/pubring.gpg") -l, --labels stringToString                      Labels that would be added to release metadata.
+Should be divided by comma. (default [])
+      --name-template string         specify template used to name the release --no-hooks                     prevent hooks from running during install -o, --output format                prints the output in the specified format.
 Allowed values: table, json, yaml (default table)
       --pass-credentials             pass credentials to all domains
-      --password string              chart repository password where to locate the requested chart --post-renderer postrenderer   the path to an executable to be used for post rendering.
+      --password string              chart repository password where to locate the requested chart --plain-http                                 use insecure HTTP connections for the chart download --post-renderer postrenderer   the path to an executable to be used for post rendering.
 If it exists in $PATH, the binary will be used, otherwise it will try to look for the executable at the given path (default exec)
       --render-subchart-notes        if set, render subchart notes along with the parent --replace                      re-use the given name, only if that name is a deleted release which remains in the history.
 This is unsafe in production